Kerala Governor reads state govt's criticism of Centre on farm laws, investigation agencies | Law-Order

 Kerala Governor reads state govt's criticism of Centre on farm laws, investigation agencies

-Kerala Governor Arif Mohammad Khan who during his last policy address had not read portions with adverse remarks against Central Government on the Citizenship (Amendment) Act (CAA), however on Friday read out Kerala government's criticism of Centre regarding farm laws and investigation agencies "overstepping the constitutional contours" in his address in State Assembly.
+Kerala Governor Arif Mohammad Khan during policy address on Friday read out Kerala government's criticism of Centre regarding farm laws and investigation agencies "overstepping the constitutional contours" in his address in State Assembly.
 In his policy address, Kerala Governor said, "There has been a spate of central legislations whose common denominator, my Government holds, is an abridgement of State rights.
 The latest in the series has been the controversial labour code and agrarian laws.
 There has been an all India strike of the workers, which is one of the largest of its kind against the new labour bills.
 These agrarian laws will undermine regulated markets, result in the eventual demise of minimum support price (MSP) and tilt the balance of bargaining power definitively in favour of corporate middlemen."

 He said that Kerala being a consumer State is also going to be adversely affected by the amendment of Essential Commodities Act, 1955 and the resultant hoarding and profiteering.
 Further regarding Central investigation agencies, though not mentioning any agency, in particular, Governor said actions of certain Central Government agencies have overstepped the Constitutional contours.